dav404-cmd/price-sniper/README.md

 # Smart Price Sniper

-A Python tool that extracts deal data from **Slickdeals** and helps users find the best value for their money.
-It can be used for personal deal tracking, analytics, or research.
+Smart Price Sniper is a full-stack project that scrapes live deal data from Slickdeals, stores it in PostgreSQL, and lets users explore it through an interactive Streamlit dashboard and optional AI-powered search agents.

 ---